 - Julia Pivetta and Alex Douglas — stole a sign with an image of a healthy embryo and attempted to put it into the trash.
 Cautioned by police, no charges laid.
 The Ryerson Student Conduct Office applied penalties, but refused to say what penalties were applied.

-- Liezl Yance, President (Interim) CESAR (Continuing Education Students; Association of Ryerson), seen blocking camera to provide cover for incidents.
+- Liezl Yance, President (Interim) CESAR (Continuing Education Students; Association of Ryerson), seen blocking camera while incidents were in progress.

 - Hannah Levitt-Day, grabbing camera and using threatening language (“I want to rip you apart ’cause I hate you guys so much”, “I’m really gonna grab a can of spray paint and just spray you guys” minutes before Gabby Skwarko’s attack)